-Access the Test Type pair/wire selection menu by pressing the CUSTOM button Setup the TEST TYPE configuration you want for BLOCK for each TEST TYPE Press Save As BLOCK Test Types.
+Access the Test Type pair/wire selection menu by pressing the CUSTOM button Setup the TEST TYPE configuration desired for BLOCK for each TEST TYPE Press Save As BLOCK Test Types.

-If at any time you want to go back to the factory settings as it was shipped from REI for PHONE and BLOCK, then press the Restore BLOCK/PHONE to Suggested Defaults button.
+If at any time it is desired to go back to the factory settings as it was shipped from REI for PHONE and BLOCK, then press the Restore BLOCK/PHONE to Suggested Defaults button.